 Ohio Gas Company filed an application with the Public Utilities Commission of Ohio (PUCO) on May 31, 2017 to increase its rates for natural gas distribution service.
 The last time that Ohio Gas Company was authorized to increase its distribution rates for delivery of natural gas service was in 1985.

 Natural gas bills are comprised of two main parts – cost of the natural gas and the cost of distributing the natural gas to homes.

 The distribution rate pays for all the things that Ohio Gas Company must do to deliver natural gas to its customers, including installing and maintaining natural gas pipelines, reading natural gas meters, processing bills and taking customer service calls.

-The cost of natural gas, which annually makes up 70 percent of customers bills, is not a part of this rate case.
-This cost is passed through to customers on a dollar-for-dollar basis with no mark-up or profit going to the utility company.
+The cost of natural gas, which approximately makes up 70 percent of customers bills, is not a part of this rate case.
+This cost is passed through to customers on a dollar-for-dollar basis with no mark-up or profit to the utility company.